If you have a Medium account:

 - There’s no requirement to add images because we can do that, but if you DO please ensure they are high quality (1000 pixels wide minimum).
 Try and make any ‘featured image’ 1500px wide.
 IMDb and TMDb are good sources.
 We reserve the right to add or remove images to your work.

 - Remember to cite sources directly using hyperlinks.
-The same goes for images using captions if said images aren’t released by studios or networks for the purpose of marketing.
+The same goes for images using captions — if said images aren’t marketing material freely available online.
 Making an image’s copyright clear with a © credit beneath is also appreciated.

-- Proofread your copy!
+- Proofread!
 There’s nothing more frustrating for an Editor to have to correct poor grammar and misspellings.
 Everyone has free access to spell-checkers nowadays, so there’s no excuse.
 It’s also a good idea to check the ‘readability’ of your piece by running it through this site.

 If you HAVE a Medium account:

-- If you’re already an approved writer for us, you can just submit your work by clicking ‘…’ then ‘Add to publication’, as below:
+- As an approved writer, you can submit your work by clicking ‘…’ then ‘Add to publication’, as outlined here.

-- We will edit submissions to correct mistakes, while also ensuring it fits the style and format of the site’s other content.
-We do have a “house style” after all.
-After approving any major changes with you (so check your emails daily!), your submission will be scheduled for publishing.
+- We will edit submissions to correct silly mistakes, mostly to ensure it fits the style and format of the site.
+After approving major changes with you (check e-mails or private notes!), your submission will be scheduled for publishing.

 If you DON’T have a Medium account: